September 26, 2024

 How to influence your culture

-So if you’re a hospitality leader that’s really interested in how you deliver a great customer experience, that’s on brand and at scale… you need to get serious about how you can influence your culture.
+So if you’re a hospitality leader who's really interested in how you deliver a great customer experience, that’s on brand and at scale… you need to get serious about how you can influence your culture.

-And in our view, there are four factors that have a big influence the culture of a growing hospitality business:
+And in our view, there are four factors that have a big influence on the culture of a growing hospitality business:

 1. The personality, behaviour and values of your founders and leaders